·Research

 But trees are still operating on fixed features.
 They learn a nonlinear decision boundary in Rd\mathbb{R}^d, but Rd\mathbb{R}^d is engineered.
 The features for a malware classifier might include entropy of PE sections, presence of specific Windows APIs, packer detection results, import counts, mean instruction length, and similar quantities.
 These features are themselves heuristics, constructed from prior knowledge of malware behavior.
 An attack that operates outside those features, even if functionally equivalent to attacks the classifier was trained on, lies outside the classifier's discriminative space.

-The architectural property to note is that tree ensembles do not learn representations.
-They learn decision boundaries over representations that were given to them.
-This is the same property as a regex, just applied to a richer feature space.
-The expressivity is bounded by the richness of the feature engineering, not by the data and compute available to the model.
+Tree ensembles learn decision boundaries over supplied representations rather than learning representations themselves.
+This is the same property as a regex, applied to a richer feature space.
+Expressivity is bounded by feature engineering rather than the data and compute available to the model.

 2.5 Sequence models